6-Pin Relay Pinout and Wiring Diagram

 Here are the details of each pin,

-Coil Terminals: Pin no. 2 and pin no. 5 are the coil terminals.
+Coil Terminals: Pin no. 2 and pin no. 5 of the relay are the coil terminals.
 They may be identified as Coil + and Coil-.
 When voltage is applied across the Coil+ and Coil- pins, it energizes the coil and activates the relay.

 Common (COM): Pin no.3 is the common terminal of the relay which is also known as the common contact.
 It is connected internally to either the Normally Open (NO) or Normally Closed (NC) contact, depending on the state of the relay.